AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/KondoEffect.md

 1. The fermion scatters to $\bk_i$, $s_i$, with $\bk_i$ _above_ the Fermi surface.

 2. A particle hole pair is created, with the particle at $\bk,s$.
-The hole is subsequently removed as the
+The hole is subsequently filled.

 We see that indistinguishability (and hence fermionic statistics) plays a fundamental role in the second process.